byt3c0de-net/bytesoftware-roblox/LOADERS.md

 # Byte Software - Roblox Script Loaders

-A collection of the latest loaders of our Roblox scripts created by Byt3c0de (@byt3c0de.net).
+A collection of the latest loaders of our Roblox scripts created by Byte CBT (@byte.cbt).

 ## Loadstrings